 - Congratulate them on their achievements, or encourage them if they are trying out something new.

-- Instead of being a passive guest who just shows up at the door, says ‘hello’, tastes the food, and leaves – bring something you’ve made yourself, or ask how can you contribute to the celebration.
+- Instead of being a passive guest who shows up at the door, says ‘hello,’ tastes the food, and leaves – bring something you’ve made yourself, or ask how you can contribute to the celebration.

-- Instead of choosing generic gift cards, pick something that would make the recipient of the gift feel seen and appreciated.
+- Instead of choosing generic gift cards, pick something that would make the recipient feel seen and appreciated.